yunchen-hung/machine-beliefs/README.md

 ### Code instructions

-To run our code, see the notebook model.ipynb for the LLaVA-NeXt implementation.
+To run our code, see the notebook `model.ipynb` for the LLaVA-NeXt implementation.
+For the gemma model, run the notebook `gemma.ipynb`.
 In the same notebook there are the original survey prompts, as well as age progression images of a single person from the FG-NET Aging Database.

 ### References